 Single Subject Teaching Credential

-Azusa Pacific University’s Single Subject Preliminary Teaching Credential program prepares candidates to earn a California Single Subject Preliminary Teaching Credential.
-This rigorous program includes comprehensive foundations courses emphasizing methods, alongside specialization courses providing content required for the single subject credential.
+Azusa Pacific University’s Single Subject Teaching Credential program prepares candidates to earn a California Single Subject Preliminary Teaching Credential.
+This rigorous program includes comprehensive foundation courses emphasizing teaching and educational methods, as well as specialization courses providing content required for the single subject credential.
 Practical classroom and fieldwork experiences provide application to theory, preparing candidates to teach in diverse settings.
-Available modes of delivery include face-to-face, campus-based classes and field experiences.
+Available modes of delivery include face-to-face instruction, campus-based classes, distance learning, blended learning, and clinical experiences.

 |TESP 504||Schools and Educational Systems||3|